Long Island (Hampshire)

 Long Island is an island in Langstone Harbour in Hampshire, England.
 It is 750 m long and up to 250 m wide.
 Three Bronze Age pots have been found on the island as has Mesolithic and late neolithic flint-work.
-Bronze Age pottery along with smaller amounts of Romano-British pottery have been found on the island.
+Bronze Age pottery along with smaller amounts of Romano-British pottery have also been found on the island.

-In 1978 the island along with the other islands in Langstone harbour was acquired by the Royal Society for the Protection of Birds who turned it into a bird sanctuary.
+In 1978, the island, along with the other islands in Langstone harbour were acquired by the Royal Society for the Protection of Birds who turned it into a bird sanctuary.
 Since that time unauthorised landings have been forbidden.